-Life, Accidental Death & Dismemberment, and Long-Term Disability coverage under the medical and/or dental plans.
+Life, Accidental Death & Dismemberment, and Long-Term Disability

+These programs are fully insured and mandatory for all full-time employees (30 hours or more per week) even if the employee waives coverage under the medical and/or dental plans.
 The premium for Life, LTD, and AD&D is borne by the employer and is not the responsibility of the employee.